 This Chicken Pot Pie Soup with Noodles is the perfect combination of two nostalgic comfort foods: chicken noodle soup and chicken pot pie!
 A soul-warming, easy soup recipe made with tender chicken, veggies and noodles cooked in a creamy broth.

-Chicken Pot Pie Soup is the Ultimate Comfort Food!
+Chicken Pot Pie Soup With Noodles

 Oh, the weather outside is frightful, but this Chicken Pot Pie Soup is so delightful!

 When the cold weather creeps in, my family loves a classic chicken noodle soup.
 At the same time, I also have a fondness for a hearty chicken pot pie.
-This deliciously creamy, homestyle soup brings together two of our favorite comfort foods, and is on regular rotation all winter long!
+This deliciously creamy, homestyle soup brings together two of our favorite comfort food recipes, and is on regular rotation all winter long!

 The broth for this Chicken Pot Pie Soup with Noodles is made with all the creamy flavors of a chicken pot pie, filled with tender chicken, veggies, and noodles.
 Serve this comforting soup along with homemade biscuits or dinner rolls for a satisfying and easy weeknight meal!